-If you were hurt in a motor vehicle collision despite following all the rules of the road, contact the Law Offices of Joel W. Baruch, P.C.
+If you were hurt in a motor vehicle collision despite following all the rules of the road, contact the Law Office of Joel W. Baruch, P.C.
 Joel Baruch is a proud member of The National Association of Distinguished Counsel, an honor held by only 1 percent of attorneys in the United States.

 When your financial security is at stake because you must miss work in order to recover from serious injuries, you can rely on Joel Baruch and the rest of our compassionate team for quality legal counsel during every stage of the claims process.
 Call 949-864-9662 to schedule a case evaluation with an auto accident attorney in Irvine.